juanhu96/jingyuanhu.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 I am a Ph.D. candidate in the Decisions, Operations & Technology Management (DOTM) area at the University of California, Los Angeles, where I am fortunate to be advised by Professor Fernanda Bravo and Professor Elisa Long.
 My research focuses on ‘implementable’ data-driven decision-making in the public sector, leveraging tools from econometrics, optimization, and machine learning to bridge the gap between theoretical models and real-world applications.
+- For policymakers, this involves designing actionable policies — leveraging predictive and structural models to understand choices and dynamics, and using prescriptive models to create efficient solutions that account for endogenous decisions.
+- For individual decision-makers, this focuses on addressing key aspects of implementability — such as interpretability and fairness — and exploring how to design effective models that align with these dimensions from a modeling perspective.

+Always open to collaboration, feel free to reach out! 😃